B. J. Sams (American football)

-Bradley Jamar Sams (born October 29, 1980) is a former American football player who was a running back, wide receiver, cornerback and return specialist in the National Football League (NFL) for 6 seasons.
+Bradley Jamar Sams (born October 29, 1980) is an American former professional football player who was a running back, wide receiver, cornerback and return specialist in the National Football League (NFL) for six seasons.
 He played college football at McNeese State University.
 He was signed by the Baltimore Ravens as an undrafted free agent in 2004, and also played for the Kansas City Chiefs and California Redwoods.